 Early Childhood Autism Education Associates

 Linda earned her bachelor’s degree in psychology from San Diego State University.
-She has been in the field of education since 2002 working with children of all ages, as well as adults, on the autism spectrum.
+She has been in the field of education since 2002, working with children of all ages, as well as adults, on the autism spectrum.
 Before joining the team, Linda gained experience in applied behavior analysis working as a registered behavior technician with children and their families in the home, school and community.
-During her free time, Linda enjoys spending time with loved ones, hiking, swimming, dancing and listening to music.
+During her free time, she enjoys spending time with loved ones, hiking, swimming, dancing and listening to music.

 Melissa earned her bachelor’s degree in child and family development from San Diego State University.
 She has worked in the field of child development since 1997 and has worked at Rady Children’s since 1999.
-When Melissa is not at work, she enjoys spending time with my family and friends, going to the movies, shopping, scrapbooking and going for walks on the beach.
+When Melissa is not at work, she enjoys spending time with her family and friends, going to the movies, shopping, scrapbooking and going for walks on the beach.

 Jeanna earned her bachelor’s degree in psychology from San Diego State University.
-Before joining our team, she worked providing in-home applied behavior analysis therapy services to children with autism and other developmental disorders for three years.
+Before joining our team, she provided in-home applied behavior analysis therapy services to children with autism and other developmental disorders for three years.
 Her goal is to provide children with the tools they need to succeed, both in interacting with their peers and in their life experiences.
 In her spare time, she enjoys traveling, watching movies and going to concerts.
 Her favorite time of the year is winter because she gets to watch her favorite football team, the Greenbay Packers.
 During the holidays, she treasures quality time with her husband and family.